f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

 .. figure:: assets/Capture_n16.JPG

 4. Click on "Normal user" hyperlink, it will internally initiate a request from frontend to backend.
-This step covers end to end traffic flow (from frontend to backend).
+This step covers end to end traffic flow from frontend to backend.

 .. figure:: assets/Capture_n_17.JPG